echen1214/Min_Dist_Matrix_Rep/README.rst

 through the downloading, processing, and calculating the distance matrices of CDK2 structures.
 Then you perform downstream analyses \
 with PCA and HDBSCAN of the receptor-only and ligand-only plots, and nSMD calculations and histograms.

-The self-/cross-docking benchmarking analyses can be found ``tutorial/Tutorial2_self_cross_docking.ipynb``.
+The self- and cross-docking benchmarking analyses can be found ``tutorial/Tutorial2_self_cross_docking.ipynb``.
 To run the analyses \
-first download the poses from the Zenodo database.
+first download and untar the poses ``zenodo_tar.tar.gz`` from the `Zenodo <https://doi.org/10.5281/zenodo.13964938>`_ database.
+The tutorial then performs the calculations of the main self- \
+and cross-docking results of the paper.

 Requirements
 ------------